Sweetwater County, Wyoming: Religion

+Education

+There are three school districts with portions of Sweetwater County: Sweetwater County School District Number 1, Sweetwater County School District Number 2, and Carbon County School District 1.

+Some residents of Sweetwater County District 2 attend schools in the Daggett School District of Utah.
+DSD stated that, as per its agreement with Sweetwater County District 2, "DSD schools are the home school for all students living in Washam, Wyoming."
+Additionally, students in McKinnon, Wyoming may choose to attend DSD schools.

+Sweetwater is also home to Western Wyoming Community College which is located in Rock Springs.

 Politics and government

-Sweetwater County was a Democratic stronghold in Wyoming until recent years, voting Democratic in eleven consecutive presidential elections between 1928 and 1968, after supporting Progressive Robert La Follette Sr. in 1924.
+Sweetwater County was a Democratic stronghold in Wyoming until recent years (owing to its unionized mining industry), voting Democratic in eleven consecutive presidential elections between 1928 and 1968, after supporting Progressive Robert La Follette Sr. in 1924.
 In 1928, 1952, 1956 and 1976 it was the only Wyoming county to support the Democratic presidential nominee.

 Nonetheless, no Democratic presidential candidate has won Sweetwater County since Bill Clinton in 1996.
-In 2016, Hillary Clinton won just 18.9 percent of the vote in the county.
-At the state level, Sweetwater County is represented by one Democrat, four Republicans and one Libertarian in the Wyoming House of Representatives, and three Republicans in the Wyoming Senate.
+The county has come to mirror neighboring Wyoming counties in its powerful support of Republican candidates; in 2016, Hillary Clinton won just 18.9 percent of the vote in the county.
+The 2024 election saw the strongest Republican support in the county since statehood when it cast over 75% of its vote for Donald Trump.
+At the state level, Sweetwater County is represented by a Republican delegation in the Wyoming House of Representatives, and three Republicans in the Wyoming Senate.